gvcallen/eqxpress/docs/index.md

-**eqxpress** is a lightweight library for composing expressions over input-output space.
+**eqxpress** is a lightweight library for composing expressions over input-output PyTree spaces.
+It allows you to build deferred computation graphs and abstract syntax trees (ASTs) using standard Python operators.

+Since **eqxpress** is built natively on Equinox, each new instance of `AbstractExpression` is a new PyTree, and therefore any PyTree leaves (weights, arrays, parameters) are propagated throughout nested operations.

 | **eqxpress** |  |
 |-------------|-------|